mauglee/yii2-easyimage/README.md

 or add

 ```
-"mauglee/yii2-easyimage": "^1.0"
+"mauglee/yii2-easyimage": "@dev"
 ```

-to the require section of your `composer.json` file.
+to the `require-dev` section of your `composer.json` file.

 Usage